wycktor-dev/CudaCompressor/README.md

 ---

 ## Contributing
 Contributions are welcome!
-I've created this script just to solve an issue from another compressing software that was annoying me.
-Feel free to submit issues or pull requests to improve the script.
+I originally created this script to address an issue I encountered with another compression tool that was frustrating to use.
+Feel free to submit issues or pull requests to help improve the script.

 ---